-- ✓ Use issue working groups to signal a willingness to work collaboratively and include a diverse set of members to achieve program goals. - ✓ The team approach can create or repair relationships, providing an early-warning system of complicated state operation issues.
+" Utilize issue working groups to signal a willingness to work collaboratively and include a diverse set of members to achieve programmatic goals.

+" The team approach can create and/or repair relationships and provide an early warning system of complicated state operation issues.